KTS-o7/better_bing_image_downloader/README.md

 `filter` : (optional, default is "") filter, choose from [line, photo, clipart, gif, transparent]<br />
 `verbose` : (optional, default is True) Enable downloaded message.<br />
 `bad-sites` : (optional, defualt is empty list) Can limit the query to not access the bad sites.<br/>
+`name` : (optional, default is 'Image') Can add a custom name for the images that are downloaded.<br/>

 ### License